individual projects – work package 1: chronic inflammation

 We will use in vivo mouse disease models of autoimmunity, infections and cancer.
 We aim for a detailed study of T cell-based immunology linked with molecular and metabolic analyses.
 The project will involve methods like: metabolic profiling, targeted metabolic tracing, seahorse analysis, RNAseq, etc. Our findings from mouse studies will be validated in human immune cells.

-Project 1.2. – Markers of shaping and educating the early life immune response to food proteins
+Project 1.2. – Markers shaping and educating the immune responses to food proteins in nut-allergic children

 Project 1.3. – Dietary fiber, markers of inflammation and gut microbiota